Captison/takedown/readme.md

 #### `convert`

-Specifies how you would like to have markdown entities converted.
+Specifies how to have markdown entities converted.

 Each converter can be either a string or a function.

-When using a string, brace (`{}`) enclosed insertion variable names will be replaced with data from the markdown entity or configuration variables (see `vars` option).
+Strings can be interpolated using insertion variables and `vars` (as per `Converter String Replacement` section below).

-When using a function, an object containing the entity's insertion variables is passed as the first argument.
-The second argument is the `vars` object.
-The string returned from the function is interpolated as above and then used as the replacement value for the entity.
+Functions will receive insertion variables and `vars` as two separate parameters and the returned string will also be interpolated.

 Here are the defaults with insertion variable names explained: